mirage/mirage-www/tmpl/wiki/mirage2-to-mirage3.md

 Many existing unikernels will find it useful to replace their existing network stack detecting code with `generic_stackv4` in particular -- let's see an example.

-## porting the stackv4 example to Mirage 3
+## Porting the stackv4 example to Mirage 3

 A good example of replacing old configurator code can be seen between [the pre-functoria `network` example](https://github.com/mirage/mirage-skeleton/tree/21adfc85b124e886d871079f28bd0a868ba3c5fb/stackv4), and [the `device-usage/network` example from the Mirage-3.0.0-compatible branch of `mirage-skeleton`](https://github.com/mirage/mirage-skeleton/tree/e9360fa1ce02d26a8931238a16000fa12df40ebf/device-usage/network).
 We can replace this old code from `config.ml`: